-Campers must be going into the 3rd grade through the 9th grade, and not be older than 14 years of age as of July 28, 2018.
-3rd graders may take advantage of our Explorer program (half week) if space permits, however preference goes to campers staying the full week- see below for more information.
+Campers must be going into the 3rd grade through the 9th grade, as of the first day of camp.
+3rd graders (and sometimes 4th graders) may take advantage of our Explorer program (half week) if space permits, however preference goes to campers staying the full week- see below for more information.
 Non-Redeemer members are always welcome!

 Can I send my 3rd grader for two nights?

-Our Explorer program allows campers going into 3rd grade to come to Kamp for the first two nights and go home on the third day.
+Our Explorer program allows campers going into 3rd grade (and sometimes 4th graders) to come to Kamp for the first two nights and go home on the third day.
 This program is based on availability, with priority going to campers staying the whole week.
-Explorers pay $195.
+Explorers pay $295.00.

-If you wish to register as an explorer go to the registration page and click the “register now” button.
+If you wish to register as an explorer go to the registration page and click the “EXPLORER WAITLIST” registration form.
+DO NOT USE THE REGISTRATION FORM AND DO NOT MAKE ANY PAYMENT.
 You will be placed on the Explorer’s waitlist.
 If space becomes available for explorers they will be taken off the waitlist.
 At that time you will be contacted and invited to register if space permits.
-Forms and payment are not due until such time as you are removed from the wailist and officially registered.
+Forms and payment are not due until such time as you are removed from the waitlist and officially registered.

 What activities are included?